- African Violet

 Potted geraniums are typically available from March through June.
 Many new types are available, including vining and hanging basket-grown varieties.
 Bright light is essential to keep geraniums in flower year-round.
 Keep them in pots or transplant them into the landscape once the danger of frost has passed.
 They are not winter hardy and must be brought inside before frost if you wish to keep them.
 Geraniums respond favorably to having the soil dry out between waterings.

 Orchids are easily cared for if kept away from intense light and cold.
 They do very well under fluorescent lights or near south-facing windows.
-Most orchids bloom only once a year, but the blooms can last as long as two months.
+Most orchids bloom only once a year, but the blooms can last as long as 2 months.
 Fertilize only when new leaves appear.
 Water often but allow the bark medium to dry out thoroughly between waterings.
 Orchids can be grown outdoors under the shade of trees after the danger of frost has passed.

 The colorful bracts of poinsettias may stay bright for months if you care for them properly.
 Bright, indirect light and frequent watering are essential.
 Don?t allow the plants to wilt, but watering too often can damage roots.

 Plants can be re-flowered, although the procedure is somewhat demanding.
 To re-flower, keep the plant indoors until the danger of frost has passed, then move it outdoors.
 Remove the bracts when they wither and discolor.
 Keep the plant in high indirect light (morning sun/afternoon shade).
 Water and fertilize often.
 Shape the plant as desired; prune it or pinch it to encourage branching.
 Bring the plant back indoors when night temperatures start to fall below 60 degrees.
 Continue to fertilize and water.
 Starting October 1, give the plant 14 hours of continuous darkness daily until bract color is well developed (mid-November).
 This can be done by placing the plant in a closet or covering it with a cardboard box.
 Any light during the dark period will delay or inhibit flowering.
-Night temperatures at this time should be between 60 and 70 degrees F. During the remaining 10 hours each day, give the plant maximum light.
+Night temperatures at this time should be between 60 and 70 °F. During the remaining 10 hours each day, give the plant maximum light.